Complex and Adaptive Dynamical Systems: A Primer: Graph Theory and Real-World Networks

-where $P$ denotes the principal part\footnote{Taking the principal part signifies that one has to consider carefully the positive and the negative contributions to the $1/\lambda$ divergences.}, we find the relation
+where $P$ denotes the principal part,\footnote{Taking the principal part signifies that one has to consider {the positive and the negative contributions to the $1/\lambda$ divergences carefully}.} we find the relation

-\underline{\bf The semi-circle law}\\ The graph spectra can be evaluated for random matrices for the case of small link densities $p=z/N$, where $z$ is the average connectivity.
+\runinhead{The Semi-Circle Law} The graph spectra can be evaluated for random matrices for the case of small link densities $p=z/N$, where $z$ is the average connectivity.
 Starting from a random site we can connect on the average to $z$ neighboring sites and from there on to $z-1$ next-nearest neighboring sites, and so on:

 where we have approximated $z-1\approx z$ in the last step.
-Eq.\ (\ref{networks1_G_self_retracing}) is also called the `self-retracting-path-approximation' and can be derived by evoking a mapping to the Green's function of a particle moving along the vertices of the graph.
+Equation (\ref{networks1_G_self_retracing}) is also called the \qut{self-retracting path approximation} and can be derived by evoking a mapping to {} Green's function of a particle moving along the vertices of the graph.
 It constitutes a self-consistency equation for $G=G(\lambda)$, with the solution since $\lim_{\lambda\to\infty}G(\lambda)=0$.
-The spectral density (\ref{networks1_rel_G_rho}) then takes the form
+The spectral density {Eq.~}(\ref{networks1_rel_G_rho}) then takes the form